-- The size and design of the bed
+- the size and design of the bed

-- Transfers on and off the bed;
+- transfers on and off the bed

-- Changing position in the bed;
+- changing position in the bed

-- Providing access around the bed;
+- providing access around the bed

-- The position of fixtures and fitting within the room e.g. power points, windows;
+- the position of fixtures and fitting within the room e.g. power points, windows

-- Number of carers.
+- number of carers.

-The ability to adjust the height of the bed is critical for both independent transfers and those involving carer(s) and equipment e.g hoists.
+The ability to adjust the height of a standard bed can be critical for both independent transfers and those involving carer(s) and equipment e.g. hoists.

 Equipment that can help with independent bed transfers includes:

-- A bed lever - a handle that fits between the mattress and the bed base to provide a handhold when pushing-up, to stand from sitting;
+- a bed lever - a handle that fits between the mattress and the bed base to provide a handhold when pushing-up, to stand from sitting

-- A sliding sheet: slippery fabric that can help to reposition the person in the bed.
+- a sliding sheet: slippery fabric that can help to reposition the person in the bed.

 There are certain beds which have a greater profiling range, which can be used to assist a person from lying through sitting to standing.
-With the lower limbs down this makes it possible to transfer from the end of the bed more easily.
+With the lower limbs down, this makes it possible to transfer from the end of the bed more easily.